zanerock/cloudsite/site/docs/user-guides/website-development/comparing-options.md

 It's built to support and plugins, but [resources are very limited](https://github.com/webbertakken/awesome-docusaurus).

-### Bootstraposaurus

-Bootstraposaurus is built off Docusaurus, but makes it a bit easier to theme.
-You can select your colors, logo, and typefaces and Bootstraposaurus will manage the necessary styling information for you.
-Otherwise, it's the same as Docusaurus.

 ### WordPress

 WordPress can be a pain to set up, but if you want or need a graphical interface that's [supported by cloudsite](/support), then this is the solution for you.
 WordPress has a wealth of look and feel themes and feature plugins and can be customized with no HTML+CSS knowledge.